CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “He’ll be there,” said the man in the mask.
 “Shoot.
 Got the rest straight?”

 “Sure.
-I jest foller the bum down to Forty- ninth an’ halfway through the block; an’ he stops; an’ I say, ‘Got a match, Mac?’
+I jest foller the bum down to Forty-ninth an’ halfway through the block; an’ he stops; an’ I say, ‘Got a match, Mac?’
 Accordin’ to this mug, Katz, there’s a car waitin’ in Forty-ninth an’ me an’ the boy-friend pile in, an’ he slips cheaters on me so I won’t see where I’m goin’.
 Screwy in my language.”

 “They’re my orders,” said the muffled voice savagely.